overachiever-productions/S4/S4 Restore/README.md

 ### Arguments

-**@DatabasesToRestore** = 'comma,delimited, list-of-db-names, to restore'
+**@DatabasesToRestore** = { [READ_FROM_FILESYSTEM] | 'comma,delimited, list-of-db-names, to restore' }

 Required.
-Spaces between database-names can be present or not.
+You can either pass in the specialized 'token': [READ_FROM_FILESYSTEM] - which indicates that dba_RestoreDatabases will treat the names of (first-level) sub-FOLDERS within @BackupsRootPath as a list of databases to attempt to restore (i.e., if you have 3 folders, one called X, one called Y, and another called widgets, setting @BackupsRootPath to [READ_FROM_FILESYSTEM] would cause it to try and restore the databases: X, Y, and widgets).
+When using this token, you will typically want to explicitly exclude a number of databases using the @DatabasesToExclude parameter.
+Otherwise, if you don't want to 'read' in a list of databases to restore, you can simply specify a comma-delimited list of database names (e.g., 'X, Y,widgets') - where spaces between database-names can be present or not.

 Otherwise, for every database listed, dba_RestoreBackups will look for a sub-folder with a matching name in @BackupsRootPath and attempt to restore any backups (with a matching-name) present.

+**[@DatabasesToExclude** = 'list,of,dbs,to,not,attempt,restore,against']
+Optional.
+ONLY allowed to be populated when @DatabasesToRestore is set to '[READ_FROM_FILESYSTEM]' (as a means of explicitly ignoring or 'skipping' certain folders and/or databases).
+Otherwise, if you don't want a specific database restored, then don't list it in @DatabasesToRestore.

 **@BackupsRootPath** = 'path-to-location-of-folder-containing-sub-folders-with-backups-of-each-db'